Johnson Vows To Get Brexit Done After Big Election Win - UrduPoint

 Johnson Vows To Get Brexit Done After Big Election Win

-UK Prime Minister Boris Johnson proclaimed a political "earthquake" Friday after his thumping election victory cleared Britain's way to finally leave the European Union after years of damaging deadlock over Brexit
+UK Prime Minister Boris Johnson vowed Friday to "get Brexit done" after his thumping election victory cleared the way for Britain to leave the EU after years of political paralysis

-With all but one result declared for the 650-seat parliament in Thursday's momentous election, Johnson's Conservative party had secured 364 seats -- its biggest majority since the heyday of Margaret Thatcher in the 1980s.
+With all results declared for the 650-seat parliament in Thursday's momentous election, Johnson's Conservative party secured 365 seats -- its biggest majority since the heyday of Margaret Thatcher in the 1980s.

+Johnson proclaimed his triumph a political "earthquake" but while EU leaders welcomed the clear message from British voters on Brexit, they warned there was still a tough road ahead.

 The main opposition Labour party suffered its worst performance since the 1930s, forcing its socialist leader Jeremy Corbyn to announce plans to step down, but Scottish Nationalists performed well, raising the prospect of another push for independence.